-- c.
-Presence of white-water rapids - d.
-Scientific rarity of the potential reverse flow of the river towards Whakatipu-Waimāori Whakatipu-wai-Māori (Lake Whakatipu) when the Kawarau and Kimiākau Kimi Ākau (Shotover) rivers are in flood.
+- b.
+Clarity and distinctive turguoise colour of the waters. - c.
+Presence of white-water rapids. - Scientific rarity of the potential reverse flow of the river towards Whakatipu-Waimāori Whakatipud. wai-Māori (Lake Whakatipu) when the Kawarau and Kimiākau Kimi Ākau (Shotover) rivers are in flood.
 River training earthworks at the confluence of the rivers may prevent this occurring in the future. - e.
 The Water Conservation (Kawarau) Order 1997 requires the outstanding amenity and intrinsic values afforded by the river waters to be sustained and the water body preserved as far as possible in its natural state.

-- 6. Particularly noteworthy indigenous vegetation features include: - Pockets of indigenous grey shrubland often mixed with sweet briar border the river along its entire length, particularly on scarps. - b.
-Valued habitat for eel, kōaro and rare native fish, trout and salmon. - Numerous rocky outcrops and bluffs that characterise the river corridor are refugia for specialist indigenous plants. - 7.
+- 6. Particularly noteworthy indigenous vegetation features include: - a.
+Pockets of indigenous grey shrubland (often mixed with sweet briar) border the river along its entire length, particularly on scarps. - b Valued habitat for eel koaro and rare native fish trout and salmon - C. Numerous rocky outcrops and bluffs that characterise the river corridor are refugia for specialist indigenous plants. - 7.
 Other distinctive vegetation types include: - a.
 Crack willow lining the banks of the river along much of its length. - b.
 Stands of Lombardy poplar and Black poplar in places. - c.
 Rural shelter belts and woodlots on the alluvial floodplains. - 8.
 The river corridor with its bordering rocky terrain and areas of shrubland provide favourable nesting habitat and hunting opportunities for New Zealand falcon.
 The grey shrubland is likely to support populations of grey warbler, fantail, silvereye and possibly geckos. - Plant pest species include wilding conifers, crack willow, sweet briar, buddleia, hawthorn, sycamore, broom and gorse. - 10.
-Animal pest species include rabbits, possums, stoats, rats and mice.
+Animal pest species include rabbits, possums, stoats, rats and mice

-- 11. Pastoral land use dominates the floodplain areas between Whakatipu-Waimāori (Lake Whakatipu) and the Kawarau Bridge Bungy.
+- 11. Pastoral land use dominates the floodplain areas between Whakatipu-Waimāori Whakatipu-wai-Māori (Lake Whakatipu) and the Kawarau Bridge Bungy.
 Nearly all the vegetation immediately flanking this section of the river is exotic, including, extensive willows, stands of poplars, pine woodlots and shelterbelts, and pockets of broom and gorse.
-The Cromwell-Frankton A 110kV overhead transmission line that forms part of the National Grid are Transmission lines are located generally parallel to the river between the Kawarau Bridge and Lake Hayes Estate and are in or over the ONF at some points. - 11a.The Gibbston Character zone (GCZ) is located near the eastern section of the ONF incorporating the terraced Victoria Flats area above the Kawarau River, lying between and including Chard Farm and Waitiri.
+The Cromwell-Frankton A 110kV overhead transmission line that forms part of the National Grid are transmission lines are located generally parallel to the river between the Kawarau Bridge and Lake Hayes Estate and are in or over the ONF at some points. - 11A.The Gibbston Character zone (GCZ) is located near the eastern section of the ONF incorporating the terraced Victoria Flats area above the Kawarau River, lying between and including Chard Farm and Waitiri.
 Part of the ONF overlays the GCZ where the GCZ encroaches the river escarpment.
 The GCZ has a distinctive character and sense of place, reflected in a statutory environment which has enabled development activity different to what is expected within an ONF. - 12.
-Between the Kawarau Bridge Bungy and Roaring Meg, the river scarps and slopes are largely covered in rosehip, matagouri, weed species and coarse grasses, with land uses limited to low intensity grazing, public access on Gibbston walking/cycling trail, the Kawarau Bungy commercial recreation facility, parts of the Gibbston Cromwell Highway (SH6) and the Roaring Meg hydro station.
+Between the Kawarau Bridge Bungy and Roaring Meg, the river scarps and slopes are largely covered in rosehip, matagouri, weed species and coarse grasses, with land uses limited to low intensity grazing,

-Commented [JH2]: OS 77.38 Kai Tahu ki Otago OS 188.38 Te Rūnunga o Ngāi Tahu

-Commented [JH3]: OS 77.35 Kai Tahu ki Otago OS 188.35 Te Rūnunga o Ngāi Tahu
+Commented [JH2]: OS 77.38 Kai Tahu ki Otago OS 188.38 Te Rūnunga o Ngāi Tahu Commented [JH3]: OS 77.35 Kai Tahu ki Otago OS 188.35 Te Rūnunga o Ngāi Tahu